MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-03.md

 _As with milestone 2, the focus here is not yet on the functionality of the site, but on laying the groundwork for that functionality._

-_DON'T let the illustration in the pdf limit your creative process - your page does NOT have to look like the illustration.
+_DON'T let the illustration in the pdf limit your creative process - your page does NOT have to look like it.
 As long as the information that must be available IS available, you're meeting the requirements!_

 - [ ] [10] The Movie Details View page is a resource named `details.html` that connects to the external JavaScript file `movieHelpers.js`.